virtser/octopress/source/_posts/2013-11-24-fujifilm-x100s-tips-and-tricks.markdown

 [ed-jones.squarespace.com/blog/2013/11/16/the-cliche-whats...](http://ed-jones.squarespace.com/blog/2013/11/16/the-cliche-whats-in-my-bag-post)

+**More Updates:**

 **15.** Auto-ISO settings discussion - I'm finding ISO 6400 is just fine, in fact amazing on this camera so I 've set my minimum speed at 1/125.

 [http://www.fujixspot.com/showthread.php?t=853](http://www.fujixspot.com/showthread.php?t=853)

+**16.** In video shooting if you are stuggling with automatic focus, set aperture and shutter to Automatic mode and choose AF-C mode to get constant continues focus.

+**17.** Unless you are doing macro work with f2 then it works perfectly fine in most cases.
+The focal length of this lens gives you a larger depth of field anyway.
+Anything farther away than about 5 feet and at any aperture above 2.8 should be just fine for focus and recompose.

 Hope you liked it.
 If you have more tips & tricks to add to the list, please leave in comments.